hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 ~> **Note:** The Files Storage API does not support authenticating via AzureAD and will continue to use a SharedKey when AAD authentication is enabled.

-* `use_msal` - (Optional) When `true`, and when using service principal authentication, the provider will obtain [v2 authentication tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens#token-formats-and-ownership) from the Microsoft Identity Platform.
-Has no effect when authenticating via Managed Identity or the Azure CLI.
-Can also be set via the `ARM_USE_MSAL` or `ARM_USE_MSGRAPH` environment variables.

--> **Note:** This will behaviour will be defaulted on in version 3.0 of the AzureRM (with no opt-out) due to [the deprecation of Azure Active Directory Graph](https://docs.microsoft.com/azure/active-directory/develop/msal-migration).

 It's also possible to use multiple Provider blocks within a single Terraform configuration, for example, to work with resources across multiple Subscriptions - more information can be found [in the documentation for Providers](https://www.terraform.io/docs/configuration/providers.html#multiple-provider-instances).

 ## Features